-Artists who wish to start selling their paintings and drawings have a better chance of landing sales quicker if they focused on marketing their work locally.
+Artists who wish to start selling their paintings and drawings have a better chance of landing sales quicker if they focus on marketing their work locally.
 Art collectors love to support local artists.
-There are many opportunities for artists to build name recognition in their hometown while they are working on building a more substantial audience online.
+There are many opportunities for artists to build name recognition in their hometown while working on building a more substantial audience online.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Most towns have local craft fairs, art fairs, and farmers’ markets looking for vendors and local crafters and artists to sell their work.
 There are several ways to find local art shows in your area.

 The first way is to type in Google’s search bar “Local Craft Fairs Near Me.”

 The second way is to join a vendor and crafters Facebook group in your area.